-One complaint is the amount of time one ends up spending on it.
+One complaint about Facebook is the amount of time one ends up spending on it.
 But this too can be seen as having a communicative purpose.
-For example, a fad that is currently sweeping through the Facebook is called 25 Random Things.
+For example, a fad that is currently sweeping through the site is called 25 Random Things.
 Someone writes 25 tidbits about themselves and lists 25 of their friends, each of whom is supposed to write their own such list and get more people to participate.
 The pyramidal structure is similar to a chain letter - but with a difference.
 It's a lot of work to come up with 25 quirky, interesting things about yourself.
 It can take hours.

 One obvious benefit of this trend is that it does let you learn quite a bit about each friend who has written such a list.
 But the "time-wasting" aspect - is that just a unfortunate requirement, or does it serve some social purpose?
-One hypothesis is that it is an online version of the time-consuming ritual .
-Anthropologist Richard Sosis argues that costly group behaviors - such as very long religious services - have evolved as a reliable signal of group membership .
+One hypothesis is that it is an online version of the time-consuming ritual 11.
+Anthropologist Richard Sosis argues that costly group behaviors - such as very long religious services - have evolved as a reliable signal of group membership 12.
 One notices while reading the comments on these lists how often people who have been asked to make their own list at first demur. "no no" they say "I really don't have time.
 I don't know what to say".
 But then they are tagged again, and again, and finally relent.
 The message is, you are part of our group - and now you need to do your part and signal your commitment with your time and your willingness to reveal a bit more about yourself.
 It is a signal of membership paid for in time and privacy.

 10 years ago Facebook did not exist, and 10 years from now, if it is still around, it will be in a very different form.
 Around the world, hundreds of companies and thousands of programmers are busy creating new sites and new features - these innovations are technology's analog to genetic mutation.
 Each will be launched into a complex cultural environment that includes existing technologies, economic pressures, and of course the human users with their goals, emotions, and cognitive abilities that have evolved in response to both ancient and modern circumstances.
-Out of the competition among these sites will emerge the next generation of social technologies, increasingly well-adapted to the needs of contemporary society, a society that is just maybe beginning one of its biggest evolutionary leaps since we first began living in cities.
+Out of the competition among these sites will emerge the next generation of social technologies, increasingly well-adapted to the needs of contemporary society.

-&lt;sup>11 See also (Veblen 1899) for an alternative explanation: time-wasting as a signal of membership in the leisure class.
+11 See also (Veblen 1899) for an alternative explanation: time-wasting as a signal of membership in the leisure class.

-&lt;sup>12 (Sosis 2009)
+12 (Sosis 2009)